xyjiang94/EquationRecognition/report.md

 	2. Produce the numpy arrays of training pictures and the corresponding labels.
 Then we can feed them into DataWrapperFinal.py

 ### segmentation.py

-	* This class takes an image path to initiate.
+1. This class takes an image path to initiate.
 It using connected components algorithm to label the different strokes in the image, and calculates the bounding box of each strokes
-	* It can return the image of a stroke cut from the original image.
+2. It can return the image of a stroke cut from the original image.
 It is also capable of return the image of several combined strokes.
-	* It has two modes, the grey mode which cut image of stroke from the original image and the binary mode.
+3. It has two modes, the grey mode which cut image of stroke from the original image and the binary mode.
+4. Some of the pictures has little white dots that takes few pixels.
+These noises would be recognized as isolated strokes, which causes the program to recognize more strokes than the actual number.
+Therefore, we drop the strokes that has less than 50 pixels.

 ### MinimumSpanningTree

-	* This class takes a list of bounding box of strokes to initiate.
-It calculates the minimum spanning tree of those strokes using Kruskal’s algorithm.
+- This class takes a list of bounding boxes of strokes to initiate.
+It calculates the minimum spanning tree of those strokes using Kruskal' s algorithm.
-	* The weight between any two strokes is the Euclidean distance between the centroids of their bounding boxes
+- The weight between any two strokes is the Euclidean distance between the centroids of their bounding boxes
+- Its output is a dictionary, whose key = vertex, value = a list of tuples; format of the tuple: [connected vertex, weight]

 ### partition.py
   - The `Partition` class can be initialized with a `MinimumSpanningTree`'s dict output, a `Segmentation` instance that is related to a specific image(of png format), a `session` and a shared `SymbolRecognition` instance that is initialized with model_path.
 It's an error to create a `session` and a `SymbolRecognition` inside the `Partition` class since we would create multiple partition class to recognize multiple equations.